OFS/opae-sdk/doc/src/drv_arch/drv_arch.md

 .. note::

 ```
-    To clear the port errors, you have to write the exact bitmask of the current errors, eg:
+    To clear the port errors, you have to write the exact bitmask of the current errors, for example:

     $ cat errors > clear
 ```